DocHolliday13x/can-of-books-frontend/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
+Lab 11 Overview:

+Lab 12 Overview: We are going to add the ability for a user to add and delete book objects through the UI on our frontend.
+We will use CRUD, REST and Mongoose methods together.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->